rainadoshi6/my_website/R/content/post/emoji-support.md

 title: Emoji Support
 ---

 Emoji can be enabled in a Hugo project in a number of ways.
+14th Sept 2021
 <!--more-->
 The [`emojify`](https://gohugo.io/functions/emojify/) function can be called directly in templates or [Inline Shortcodes](https://gohugo.io/templates/shortcode-templates/#inline-shortcodes).